BubbleCoding/Hitloop/docs/index.md

 `./simulation.md` - Guide to using the web-based device simulation.
 `./firmware.md` - Instructions for flashing firmware to the hardware.
 `./control.md` - Manual for the real-time device control interface.
+`./device_configuration.md` - Guide for setting device credentials via WebSerial.
+`./firmware_architecture.md` - An overview of the firmware's design and data flow.
+`./webserver_architecture.md` - An overview of the webserver's structure and database schema.
 ---

 ## HitLoop